Saurabh-Lakhanpal/crowdFunding-ETL/README.md

 3. Create a new DataFrame with the extracted data.
 4. Convert the "contact_id" column to the integer type.
 5. Split each "name" column value into a first and last name, and place each in a new column.
-6. Clean and then export the DataFrame as `contacts.csv` and save it to your GitHub repository.
+6. Clean and then export the DataFrame as `contacts.csv` and save it to the GitHub repository.

 Check that the final DataFrame resembles the one in the following image: